faun/new_relic/README.md

   - organization_id

-Events can come from multiple orgs and Org can have multiple hosts.
+Events can come from multiple organizations and an organization can have multiple hosts.

 ### Application Prerequisites: